 Driving Under the Influence (DUI) of alcohol or a controlled substance is illegal in every state.
 Anyone convicted of a DUI could face serious legal consequences.
 DUI laws vary from state to state but the most common laws are the same.

-DUI/DWI Laws Across the United States
+DUI Laws Across the United States

-Each state in the US has its own DUI penalties for drivers who drive under the influence.
-High court fees, losing your drivers license, alcohol classes and even ignition interlock devices installed are some states ways of dealing with some stubborn drivers.
-Many don’t realize that DUI cover more than just consuming alcohol.
+DUI/DWI Laws across the US are the same but each state has their own penalties.
+High court fees, losing drivers license, alcohol classes and ignition interlock devices are some states ways dealing with stubborn drivers.
+Many don’t realize that driving under influence cover more than just consuming alcohol.
 You can face DUI charges for an abundance of any controlled substance in your system.

-Many states have mandatory substance abuse programs for DUI offenders to prevent multiple offenders.
+Many states have mandatory substance abuse programs for DUI/DWI offenders to prevent multiple offenders.
 The use of ignition lock devices is increasing.
-These devices are placed in offender's cars.
+These devices placed in offender's cars.
 They require the driver to blow into the device under the proper BAC limit before the car will turn on.
 Repeat offenders receive stiffer penalties in most states as well.